k8s-tamias/gitlab-k8s-integrator/README.md

 "foo-bar".
 A new Gitlab group by the name of "foo.bar" would now become "foo-bar-1".
 - To avoid wrong deletion, a label with `gitlab-origin` is added to each namespace which is used to discover the correct namespace when attempting to delete a namespace.
+- If namespace is present by name, but does not have a gitlab-origin label attached AND is not(!) labeled with 'gitlab-ignored' it get's labeled with its origin name.

 ### Webhook Feature